 Combo Length 1 - 50 51 - 100 101 - 200 201 - 400 401 - 600 601 - 800 801+ C 1.00 1.10 1.15 1.20 1.25 1.3 1.35

 Tis the type of note, and is equal to 1.00 for a normal note, or 1.25 for a hold, or 0.5 for a swing note.
 Whether the note contains a star or an event token does not affect this value, and dual notes are counted as two normal notes.

-Mis attribute of the member the note is directed toward, and is equal to 1.00 if the attributes of the song and the member do not match, or 1.10 if they do match.
+Mis the attribute of the member towards which the note is directed, and is equal to 1.00 if the attributes of the song and the member do not match, or 1.10 if they do match.

 TL;DR: Place your cards with the same attribute as the song where there are more notes, and your cards that have their attributes different from the song where there are fewer.